lukehebe/Arachnid/README.md

-Arachnid is an open-source, modular web scanning and penetration testing assistant designed to automate reconnaissance and vulnerability discovery for security researchers and ethical hackers.
-Inspired by the stealth and precision of a spider, Arachnid orchestrates a suite of powerful open-source tools to perform subdomain enumeration, HTTP probing, directory brute-forcing, and more, with AI-driven insights to prioritize vulnerabilities.
-Built in Python, it offers a command-line interface (CLI) for ease of use, session persistence for resuming scans, and customizable configurations for flexibility.
+Arachnid is an open-source,  web scanning and penetration testing assistant designed to automate reconnaissance and vulnerability discovery for security researchers and ethical hackers.
+Arachnid orchestrates a suite of powerful open-source tools to perform subdomain enumeration, HTTP probing, directory brute-forcing, and more, with AI-driven insights to prioritize vulnerabilities.
+Built in Python, it offers a command-line interface for ease of use, session persistence for resuming scans, and customizable configurations for flexibility.